gemrb/gemrb.github.io/GUIScript/functions/Button_SetItemIcon.md

     * 8 - etc.
   * Tooltip  - if set to 1, the tooltip for the item will also be set
   * ITM2ResRef - if set, a second item to display in the icon.
 ITM2 is drawn first.
 The tooltip of ITM is used.
 Only valid for Type 4 and 5
+  * BAM3ResRef - if set, a third image will be stacked on top of the others

 **Return value:** N/A